metacpan/metacpan-cpan-extracted/distros/R/RTx-ToGitHub/README.md

     one-time data dump made by pulling author data from MetaCPAN to make an email address to GitHub username map.
 Patches to this map are welcome.

-    Only tickets with the "new", "open", or "stalled" status are converted.
+    Only tickets with the "new", "open", "patched", or "stalled" status are converted.
 Stalled tickets are given a "stalled" label on GitHub.

 - 3. Close the RT ticket